Haruaki Otsuki: Post title reign

 Otsuki challenged the reigning WPKC World muay thai champion Satoshi Kobayashi at AJKF Survivor on January 4, 2005.
 He won the fight by a third-round knockout.

 Otsuki faced Masami Yamamoto at AJKF Solid Fist on November 12, 2006.
 He won the fight by unanimous decision, with scores of 30–28, 30–28 and 30–29.
 Otsuki next faced Jon Sung Min at AJKF New Year Kick Festival 2007 on January 4, 2007.
 He won the fight by a first-round knockout.

 Otsuki's two-fight winning streak was snapped by Hiromasa Masuda at AJKF: Departure Norainu FINAL on March 9, 2007, who beat him by unanimous decision.
 Otsuki suffered his second consecutive loss on June 17, 2007, as Kupee Wor.Steera beat him by unanimous decision at AJKF's Thailand event.

-Otsuki was booked to face Kanongsuk Weerasakreck in the quarterfinal bout of the AJKF 60kg tournament, which was held on August 25, 2007.
+Otsuki was booked to face Kanongsuk Weerasakreck in the quarterfinal bout of the AJKF 60 kg tournament, which was held on August 25, 2007.
 He won the fight by a fifth-round technical knockout.
 Otsuki advanced to the semifinals, held on October 25, 2007, where he faced Naoki Maeda.
 He won the fight by unanimous decision.
 Otsuki fought Masahiro Yamamoto in the tournament finals, which were held on the same day.
 He lost the fight by unanimous decision.